best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/README.md

 ```

 This will install additional packages that are necessary to work alongside the pre-commit hooks for R code.

+> Note, if you subsequently uninstall R after creating a project from this template with R hooks installed, then you will get the pre-commit hooks failing with `Executable Rscript not found`.*
+>
+> This is because the pre-commit hooks in `.pre-commit-config.yaml` require R packages.
+To remove this error message, manually remove the R pre-commit hooks from `.pre-commit-config.yaml` and re-run in your terminal, `pre-commit install`, to re-install your pre-commit hooks without the R-dependencies.

 {% endif -%}

+***

 ### Note on Jupyter notebook cleaning

 It may be necessary or useful to keep certain output cells of a Jupyter notebook, for example charts or graphs